Greatest ABA Players of All Time

 From day one, Barry dominated the ABA.
 In its earliest days, he was the league.
 The 6-6 forward, known for his intense competitiveness and surly nature, made an immediate impact.
 In his first season with Oakland, he teamed up with Doug Moe, Warren Jabali, and Larry Brown to form one of the best ABA teams ever.
 Unfortunately, a knee injury sidelined Barry before his team went on to win the championship.
 After the 1969 season, the Oakland team relocated to Washington.
 During his single season there, Barry averaged 27 points, 7 rebounds, and 3 assists per game.

 Rick Barry was a scoring machine who could find the basket in a variety of ways.
 He was a tremendous pull-up and mid-range shooter with a high basketball IQ.
-Additionally, he was known for his elite passing skills and was a good rebounder for a small forward.
+Additionally, he was known for his elite passing skills and was a great rebounding small forward.
 In his last two ABA seasons, Barry played with New York, averaging over 30 points, 7 rebounds, and 4 assists per game.
 Throughout his ABA career, Barry finished second in scoring on three different occasions.

 After four seasons in the ABA, Barry returned to the NBA in 1972, joining the Golden State Warriors.
 He continued to excel, eventually leading Golden State to an NBA championship in 1975.
 Rick Barry's impact on the game was profound, bridging the gap between the ABA and NBA and leaving a lasting legacy in both leagues.